Pauline Hill

-Pauline Dennert (later Hill; April 8, 1926 – September 17, 2012) was an outfielder who played for the Muskegon Lassies of the All-American Girls Professional Baseball League in 1947.
+Pauline Dennert (later Hill; April 8, 1926 – September 17, 2012) was an American outfielder who played for the Muskegon Lassies of the All-American Girls Professional Baseball League (AAGPBL) in 1947.
 Listed at 5' 4", 145 lb., she batted and threw right handed.
-Born in Hart, Michigan, she played under her maiden name and was nicknamed Denny.
+Born in Hart, Michigan, she played under her maiden name and was nicknamed "Denny."

 Pauline appeared in three games for the Lassies and went hitless in four at-bats.

 Afterwards, she earned a physical education degree from the Western Michigan University and later worked as the summer recreation director and swim instructor in Hart.